Albert B. Fall

-Albert Bacon Fall (November 26, 1861November 30, 1944) was a United States senator from New Mexico and the Secretary of the Interior under President Warren G. Harding, infamous for his involvement in the Teapot Dome scandal; he was the only person convicted as a result of the affair.
+Albert Bacon Fall (November 26, 1861 – November 30, 1944) was a United States senator from New Mexico and Secretary of the Interior under President Warren G. Harding who became infamous for his involvement in the Teapot Dome scandal; he was the only person convicted as a result of the affair.
 As a captain in the United States Army, he supported a military invasion of Mexico in 1916 as a means of ending Pancho Villa's raids.

 Early life and family

 Albert Fall was born in Frankfort, Kentucky, to William R. and Edmonia Taylor Fall.
 He attended schools as a child in Nashville, Tennessee, but was primarily self-educated.
 By age eleven Fall was employed in a cotton factory.
 This is most likely the cause of respiratory health problems he suffered throughout his life.
 Due to his illnesses, Fall moved west as a young man to seek a better climate.
 He tried Oklahoma and Texas, but eventually he settled in Las Cruces, New Mexico Territory, where he practiced law.

 Between 1879 and 1881, Fall worked as a teacher while he studied law.
 On May 7, 1883, he married Emma Garland Morgan in Clarksville, Texas.
 They had four children: a son, Jack Morgan Fall, and daughters Alexina Chase, Caroline Everhart and Jouett Elliott.
 Jack and Caroline died within a week of each other during the 1918 Spanish Flu pandemic.
 The Fall family lived at the Three Rivers Ranch in the Tularosa Basin.
 Fall also had a home in El Paso.